nads205/cycling/README.md

 - [ ] **Clothing:** Pack weather-appropriate clothing and consider local customs.
 - [ ] **Footwear:** Bike shoes,
 - [ ] **Toiletries:** Pack travel-sized toiletries and personal hygiene products.
 All liquids must be less than 100 ml.
 Put them all in a clear plastic bag in hand luggage before going to the airport.

-Small toothpaste
-Shower gel + shampoo
+Small toothpaste.
+Shower gel + shampoo.
+Deodorant.
+Hand cream.
+Lip balm.
+Chafing cream.
-Deodorant
-Hand cream
-Lip balm
 - [ ] **Travel Documents:** Keep your passport, tickets, itinerary, and other important documents in a secure, easily accessible location.
 - [ ] **Travel Accessories:** Don't forget items like a travel pillow, eye mask, earplugs, and a reusable water bottle.
 - [ ] **Entertainment:** Bring books, magazines, or electronic devices for entertainment during travel downtime.